UPPMAX/programming_formalisms_intro/doc/deploy.md

 ### Conda, Anaconda, pip, Virtualenv, Pipenv, pyenv, Poetry, requirements.txt …

 **These tools try to solve the following problems:**
--	**Defining a specific set of dependencies**, possibly with well defined versions
+-	**Defining a specific set of dependencies**, possibly with well-defined versions
 -	**Installing those dependencies** mostly automatically
 -	**Recording the versions** for all dependencies
 -	**Isolated environments**